dacarlin/bglb_thermal/paper_draft/ms/paper_draft.md

-# Experimental measurements of protein expression, thermal stability, and enzyme kinetic constants for 128 mutants of a glycoside hydrolase enable discovery of structural features correlated to protein stability
+# Experimental measurements of protein expression, thermal stability, and enzyme kinetic constants for 128 mutants of a glycoside hydrolase enable evaluation of function-stabilitity tradeoffs

 ## Author contributions (alphabetical by last name)